Signs and Symptoms of Ice Abuse

 Reports from law enforcement agencies in the US and Australia link ice use to crime.
 A person high on meth may feel confident that they can successfully commit a crime.
 They may be delusional about their ability to commit the crime or the justification for the crime.
 They will appear alert and may be willing to be aggressive in the commission of the crime.

-But use of ice brings with it paranoia, hallucinations and violent behavior.
-In addition, a person smoking ice is likely to neglect caring for their children, and they may abuse them or endanger them.
+But the use of ice brings with it paranoia, hallucinations and violent behavior.
+In addition, a person smoking ice is likely to neglect to care for their children, and they may abuse them or endanger them.
 Some people who have smoked ice have attacked children or family members in a paranoid rage, sometimes resulting in death.
 The actions of an ice abuser or addict are highly unpredictable.
 The person may exhibit enormous strength far beyond what they normally possess.

 In particular with ice, the dangers of the use of this drug extend far beyond harm to the drug user.